kbilsted/KBGit/README.md

 >	gets better!
 >	-- Terry A. Davis (https://templeos.sheikhs.space/Wb/Doc/Strategy.html)

-I wanted things to be fair.
-Now 500 lines of code is not a lot, and I could easily see myself spiraling into an code-obfuscation contest with myself in order to save lines of code.
-To prevent any code styles from getting in my way, I'm counting line using a   [simple line counting project](https://github.com/kbilsted/LineCounter.Net) which roughly counts all but blank lines (empty lines, lines only containing `{`, `}`,...).
-At the top of the readme you can track my progress.
+I want a fair game, and 500 lines of code is not a lot.
+To prevent myself from spiraling into an code-obfuscation contest in order to save a few lines of code, I'm counting lines using a [simple line counting library](https://github.com/kbilsted/LineCounter.Net) which count only semantic lines (i.e. exclude empty lines, lines only containing `{`, `}`,...).
+At the top of the readme you can track my progress...

 ## Features implemented